Sadko (painting)

 Sadko, also known as Sadko in the Underwater Kingdom (Садко в Подводном царстве), is an oil-on-canvas painting by Ilya Repin, made in 1876 during a visit to France.
-Based on a Russian epic poem, it depicts the merchant and musician Sadko who must choose one of the daughters of the Underwater King to marry.
+Based on a Russian epic poem, it depicts the merchant and musician Sadko who must choose one of the daughters of the Sea Tsar to marry.

 Tsesarevich Alexander Alexandrovich, the future Tsar Alexander III, bought the painting which is in the collection of the Russian Museum in Saint Petersburg.

 Background

 Ilya Repin studied painting at the Imperial Academy of Arts in Saint Petersburg and had an early success with Barge Haulers on the Volga (1870–1873).
 After this he decided to travel to Western Europe; not for his own sake, but because he thought Europe needed "fresh strength from the provinces".
 He reached Paris in October 1873, when he was 29 years old.

 Repin was still in France when he painted Sadko in 1876, and the subject from Russian folklore appealed to him as a way to express his exile experience.
 The painting reflects Repin's impressions from the artistic and social life of Montmartre in Paris.
 He described the concept in a letter to the art critic Vladimir Stasov: "The naive and inexperienced Sadko is enchanted, but keeps his promise to the holy man to choose the girl who comes last, the Russian peasant girl.
 You can see that the idea is not the most original one, but it reflects my current state of mind, and maybe even the state of all Russian art, such as it is."
 Work on the painting went slowly and Repin began to lose interest in the subject when Alexey Bogolyubov convinced Tsesarevich Alexander Alexandrovich, the future Tsar Alexander III, to commission it, prompting Repin to finish the work.